![]() |

 larger by a few inches all around to make sure there are no gaps to allow

-mosquitoes and other bugs in.
+The filters are only 3/4" thick in spite of the 1" declared size.
 On top of that is a 3/4-inch plywood piece

 that holds the air filter to the wall.
 This is one of four vents in a